Scott Simons Architects.

 Right now, Scott Simons Architects is working at the Waynflete School in Portland, on the new Lower School, with an expected completion date of summer 2018.
 The Lower School renovations will almost double the size of the previous Lower School and will add a library, amphitheater, and much more.

 The firm is also working on a dormitory at Plymouth State University in NH, and phase two of the Casco Bay Ferry Terminal.
-They’re also designing an innovative school in Saco, ME called The Ecology School.
+They’re also designing an innovative school in Saco, Maine, called The Ecology School.

 Scott Simons Architects has won many awards throughout the years.
 They were recently recognized for their work on the Brattleboro Music Center, receiving the AIA Maine Citation Award for their work on the facility.
 The center helps teach young children how to play classical music.